 2 cache_path = get_cache_path(dict_path)

-13 # No valid cache — parse from scratch and save one for next time
+10 # Parse from scratch and save for next time

 16